 How do Troops get their Travel Approved?
 Troops contemplating travel of 150 miles or more (300+ miles round trip) must request permission on the Troop Travel Form (see Troop Travel Packet on the Volunteer Network).
 For trips 150-300 miles (600 miles round trip), Leaders must submit the form to their Service Unit Manager at least 6 weeks in advance.
 For trips over 300 miles (600 miles round trip) within the state of California, Leaders must submit the form to their Service Unit Manager 6 months in advance.
 For trips outside California, but within the continental US, submit the form 1 year in advance and for trips outside the continental US, submit the form 2 years in advance.

 How does an Association, Service Unit or Troop Treasurer get reimbursed for Cookie Dough received from girls?
-Associations, Service Units and Troop Treasurers complete the reimbursement form on the Volunteer Network.
-Please include a copy of the event flyer or approved Troop Travel form with reimbursement form and attach signed certificates and/or serial number redeemed prior to the expiration date (regardless of the date of event or travel).
+Associations, Service Units and Troop Treasurers complete the Cookie Dough/OC Bucks Reimbursement form.
+Please include a copy of the event flyer, approved Troop Travel form, or receipts with explanations of what each purchase was for and how it related to their Gold Award with the reimbursement form and attach girl’s Cookie Dough serial number.
+Cookie Dough must be redeemed prior to their expiration date (regardless of the date of event or travel).